Tips for Effective Lead Nurturing and Management

-“Only then can a lead or potential customer really believe that you are working together to solve a problem that bothers them often.”
+“Only then can a lead or potential customer believe that you are working together to solve a problem that bothers them often.”

 Frootful Marketing’s Sean Dudayev explains how this method of nurturing leads works: “When you’re helping a friend make a decision, you shouldn’t be thinking about a specific outcome (like closing the deal).
 Instead, you should focus on listening to your friend’s problem and walking them through a solution to that problem.”

-“You are probably 100% honest about the pros and cons of the solution and address their concerns honestly, instead of trying to steer them toward a certain result.”
+“You are probably 100% honest about the pros and cons of the solution and address their concerns honestly instead of trying to steer them toward a certain result.”

 “You end up giving them advice based on what works best for them,” Dudayev says.
 This sales method lets you connect with people and be honest with them.
-Customers today know a lot more about a product before answering a sales call, and they can spot “sales tricks” from a mile away.
+Customers today know much more about a product before answering a sales call, and they can spot “sales tricks” from a mile away.

 3. Give extra value